I consider myself extremely fortunate in having always enjoyed positive support from wonderful family, friends and communities throughout my life.

 The Giving Project was the idea of my friend (from above), Naomi, to embark on a practically moneyless hitchhiking adventure from Valdez, Alaska to Victoria, B.C., Canada.
 Follow us on our hilarious and adventurous journey, encouraging people to recognize acts of kindness.

 Leigh Lubin is a wonderful yoga instructor based out of Valdez, Alaska.
-I am excited to collaborate with her for an upcoming Yoga & Sea Kayaking Retreat January 6-14, 2018 in Panama.
+I am excited to collaborate with her for our upcoming Yoga & Sea Kayaking Retreat in Panama.
 Leigh interweaves gifts from many different yoga lineages, life’s lessons, and humor into the alignment-based classes she offers.
 She is known for her ability to help students connect to their subtle body and her keen eye for effective and artful adjustments. www.yogacurrents.com